lekoOwO/live-dl/README.md

 ## Caution

+Edit:
+(2021/2/18) `ytarchive` is now a recommanded way to download livestreams as it supports download from the very beginning.

+No miscapture problems now.

+--

 Due to the live stream detecting mechanism limit, the record might have a 10\~18 sec delay.
 Thus, the first 10\~18 secs of the live stream might be miscaptured.

 Also, the stream recording is stopped when the stream reached 6 hrs due to YouTube's limit.
 Though we tried to restart `live-dl` immediately, but a 30sec miss or more can't be avoided.